nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 There are many situations in which an Identity needs or wants the one-time consent of one of its peers.
 The corresponding text that the peer should agree to is contained within the `consent` property of a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem), for example:

-- "I hereby confirm the login to the website."
 - "I confirm my attendance at the course."
+- "By attending this event, I consent to be photographed."

 The `consent` property of a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) is not intended to be used by an Identity to send a lot of text to the peer.
 Instead, it should contain a brief summary of the issue, which the peer should agree to.